 What Human Trafficking Survivors and Their Advocates Need to Know

-Greg is as knowledgeable as he is passionate about crime victim rights.
-Below is a link to a fantastic webinar he presented in July, 2020, for The National Crime Victim Bar Association on civil remedies available to the survivors of human trafficking.
+Gregory is as knowledgeable as he is passionate about crime victim rights.
+Below is a link to a webinar he presented in July, 2020, for The National Crime Victim Bar Association on civil remedies available to the survivors of human trafficking.
 It's lengthy but packed with useful information for survivors and their advocates.

 Some of the Highlights of this Video Include:

 A closer look at TVPRA - §1595